-Note the particular importance of Channels 1 (23.8 GHz), 2 (31.5 GHz), and 15 (90 GHz).
+In addition, the particular importance of Channels 1 (23.8 GHz), 2 (31.5 GHz), and 15 (90 GHz) (not shown in Figure 5-9 above) is to be highlighted.
 These are auxiliary channels, which play a predominant role in the retrieval process of measurements performed in the O2 absorption spectrum.
 As such, they must have similar geometric and radiometric performances and must receive similar protection against interference.
-In Fig. 5-9, it can be seen that: